scikit-beam/scikit-beam/doc/warnings.rst

     >>> warnings.simplefilter('ignore', UserWarning)

-Astropy includes its own warning classes, `~astropy.utils.exceptions.AstropyWarning` and `~astropy.utils.exceptions.AstropyUserWarning`.
-All warnings from Astropy are based on these warning classes (see below for the distinction between them).
-One can thus ignore all warnings from Astropy (while still allowing through warnings from other libraries like Numpy) by using something like::
+Scikit-beam includes its own warning classes, `~scikit-beam.utils.exceptions.Scikit-beamWarning` and `~scikit-beam.utils.exceptions.Scikit-beamUserWarning`.
+All warnings from Scikit-beam are based on these warning classes (see below for the distinction between them).
+One can thus ignore all warnings from Scikit-beam (while still allowing through warnings from other libraries like Numpy) by using something like::

-    >>> from astropy.utils.exceptions import AstropyWarning
+    >>> from scikit-beam.utils.exceptions import Scikit-beamWarning
-    >>> warnings.simplefilter('ignore', category=AstropyWarning)
+    >>> warnings.simplefilter('ignore', category=Scikit-beamWarning)

 Warning filters may also be modified just within a certain context using the `warnings.catch_warnings` context manager::

     >>> with warnings.catch_warnings():
-    ...     warnings.simplefilter('ignore', AstropyWarning)
+    ...     warnings.simplefilter('ignore', Scikit-beamWarning)
     ...     fits.writeto(filename, data, clobber=True)

-As mentioned above, there are actually *two* base classes for Astropy warnings.
+As mentioned above, there are actually *two* base classes for Scikit-beam warnings.
-The main distinction is that `~astropy.utils.exceptions.AstropyUserWarning` is for warnings that are *intended* for typical users (e.g. "Warning: Ambiguous unit", something that might be because of improper input).
-In contrast, `~astropy.utils.exceptions.AstropyWarning` warnings that are *not* `~astropy.utils.exceptions.AstropyUserWarning` may be for lower-level warnings more useful for developers writing code that *uses* Astropy (e.g., the deprecation warnings discussed below).
-So if you're a user that just wants to silence everything, the code above will suffice, but if you are a developer and want to hide development-related warnings from your users, you may wish to still allow through `~astropy.utils.exceptions.AstropyUserWarning`.
+The main distinction is that `~scikit-beam.utils.exceptions.Scikit-beamUserWarning` is for warnings that are *intended* for typical users (e.g. "Warning: Ambiguous unit", something that might be because of improper input).
+In contrast, `~scikit-beam.utils.exceptions.Scikit-beamWarning` warnings that are *not* `~scikit-beam.utils.exceptions.Scikit-beamUserWarning` may be for lower-level warnings more useful for developers writing code that *uses* Scikit-beam (e.g., the deprecation warnings discussed below).
+So if you're a user that just wants to silence everything, the code above will suffice, but if you are a developer and want to hide development-related warnings from your users, you may wish to still allow through `~scikit-beam.utils.exceptions.Scikit-beamUserWarning`.

-Astropy also issues warnings when deprecated API features are used.
+Scikit-beam also issues warnings when deprecated API features are used.
 If you wish to *squelch* deprecation warnings, you can start Python with ``-Wi::Deprecation``.
 This sets all deprecation warnings to ignored.
-There is also an Astropy-specific `~astropy.utils.exceptions.AstropyDeprecationWarning` which can be used to disable deprecation warnings from Astropy only.
+There is also an Scikit-beam-specific `~scikit-beam.utils.exceptions.Scikit-beamDeprecationWarning` which can be used to disable deprecation warnings from Scikit-beam only.

 See `the CPython documentation
 <http://docs.python.org/2/using/cmdline.html#cmdoption-W>`__ for more